-As mentioned in Section 1.1, SLR reviewed all air velocities measured across the Biofilter beds to check for consistency along each north to south row (rows 1 to 11) to determine if additional odour samples were required due to variability in the flow through these rows.
-Flow variations across a row greater than 20% from the average row velocities measured were observed at seven north to south rows.
+As mentioned in Section 1.1, SLR reviewed all air velocities measured across the biofilter beds to check for consistency along each north to south row (rows 1 to 11) to determine if additional odour samples were required due to variability in the flow through these rows.
+Flow variations across a row greater than 20% from the average row velocities measured were observed at four north to south rows.
 Additional odour samples were collected from these identified rows in line with the methodology outlined in Section 1.1 to ensure a representative data set is collected.

+Refer to

-Refer to Table 3 to Table 5 for detailed results of the odour concentrations measured for the Eastern and Western biofilter beds.
+Table 3 to Table 5 for detailed results of the odour concentrations measured for the Eastern and Western biofilter beds.
 Refer to Appendix A for Certificates of Analysis.

-In summary, the maximum odour concentration measured was 235 odour units (ou) and the average odour concentration measured was 82 ou.
+In summary, the maximum odour concentration measured was 431 odour units (ou) and the average odour concentration measured was 183 ou.

-Table 6 provides detailed results of the Mass Odour Emission Rates (MOER) per biofilter grid measured.
-The measured MOER for the entire biofilter is 4,578 ou.m/s.
-It is noted that MOERs presented in Table 6 for each grid point have been calculated based on a 125 m area for the Eastern biofilter samples and 213 m for the Western biofilter samples rather than the actual areas to allow for grids not sampled.
-As such, the sum of all MOERs is representative of the whole biofilter rather than the grids sampled.
+Table 6 provides detailed results of the Mass Odour Emission Rates (MOER) per biofilter grid cell measured.
+The measured MOER for the entire biofilter is 11,752 ou.m/s.
+It is noted that MOERs presented in Table 6 for each grid point have been calculated based on a 158 m area for the Eastern bed samples and 96 m for the Western bed samples rather than the actual areas, to allow for grids not sampled.
+As such, the sum of all MOERs is representative of the whole biofilter rather than the grid cells sampled.

-Summary of Biofilter Measured Results - Temperature and Air Velocities - 23 June 2021 Table 1
+Summary of Biofilter Measured Results - Temperature and Air Velocities - 29 June 2022 Table 1